Updated: Jun 7

 1. Off-peak rates

 Peak rates are offered at the height of summer, especially as Christmas approaches.
-A predominantly Christian continent, both Easter and Christmas are celebrated and lie within school vacation times.
+In a predominantly Christian continent, both Easter and Christmas are celebrated and lie within school vacation times.
 This is the time that accommodation is at its most expensive.

 2. The grape-growing process